Introduction to the Stoneflies (Plecoptera)

 Most of the upper Gunnison Basin is good habitat in excellent condition.
 Since fish eat stoneflies, our vigorous stonefly population helps to support the fishing industry.
 People who fish, boat or live near a stream or river spend a lot of time in stonefly habitat and are often quite aware of our local stonefly community.

 Stonefly life histories are very flexible.
-As eggs, they may diapause and wait until more favorable environmental conditions surround them.
+As eggs, they may diapause and wait until more favorable environmental conditions.
 After hatching most species forage on the rocks in cold, clean streams and rivers.
 Some will enter diapause as a nymph in the hyporheic zone of the stream bed.
 Some nymphs live in leaf packs and eat detritus, but many are predatory and eat the other bottom dwellers, while predictably other species are omnivorous.
 Its also common for stoneflies to change their diet as they grow up or as the availability of food fluctuates.
-Some stoneflies spend part of their time in the streambed or groundwater below the river bottom.
-All species molt or shed their exoskeleton a number of times to grow in stages called instars.
+Some stoneflies spend part of their time in the hyporheic zone, which is the streambed or groundwater below the river bottom.
+All species molt or shed their exoskeleton a number of times growing in stages called instars.

 Eventually the nymphs emerge as terrestrial adult stoneflies.
 The adults either climb about in vegetation near the water or scramble among the rocks on the bank looking for mates.
 Stonefly adults communicate by drumming their abdomen on the branch or ground.
 The males call the females, who often respond with their own drumming.
 The pair sing or drum for a while in a duet that often ends in mating.
 The female may lay her eggs right away or live for a while in the riparian zone and lay her eggs later.